 def print_hello_world(): # indented with tab print("Hello, World!") def print_goodbye_world(): # indented with 4 spaces print("Goodbye, World!")

 All Python code should be consistently indented with 4 spaces as in the code below.

 def print_hello_world(): print("Hello, World!") # indented with 4 spaces def print_goodbye_world(): print("Goodbye, World!") # indented with 4 spaces

-In the python code there should be whitespace after the characters
+In python, there should be whitespace after the characters

 ; , and